openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-router.md

 getState(): RouterState

-Obtains state information about the current page.
+Obtains state information about the page at the top of the navigation stack.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full